dustinpfister/blog_posts/_posts/js-array-multidimensional.md

 ## 4 - Conclusion

 So then there is making an array of arrays, and then there is just having a single array, and just having a formula that can be used to get what you want from it.
+Both options work just fine when it comes to most simple projects that are typical with a little javaScript.
+However for many reasons I think that I like to take a single array kind of approach to this sort of thing, expect for situations in which it might just be easier to go with arrays of arrays.

 For an additional example of a multi denominational array there is my [draw points function](/2021/04/01/) that I made where I am using an array fo arrays to store points as well as settings for a bunch of lies that draw something to a canvas.
 The typical use case example though is to make some kind of grid module that will be an array fo arrays, or a single array that make use of an expression to knowhow to get and put values into the array.
 If you are having a hard time making a decision with it though there is always making methods that will convert one from to another, and other that might just be what needs to happen.
 When working out a project there might be typical forms that are used for various modules, but often developers come up with there own weird formats for things to, present company included.